sensu/sensu-docs/content/sensu-go/5.0/guides/aggregate-metrics-statsd.md

 ---
-title: "How to aggregate metrics with the StatsD listener"
+title: "How to aggregate metrics with the Sensu StatsD listener"
-linkTitle: "Aggregating Metrics with StatsD"
+linkTitle: "Aggregating StatsD Metrics"
 weight: 30
 version: "5.0"
 product: "Sensu Go"